skip to Main Content skip to Section Navigation in text click here to go to site navigation in text

 In 2009 the north central coast became the second region to complete a network.
 A suite of 24 new MPAs covering 153 square miles (20.1%) of state waters now extends from Alder Creek (near Point Arena) to Pigeon Point.
 Approximately 86 square miles (11%) are designated as "no take" marine reserves.

-Additional MPAs are being established to the north and south to create a statewide network along the entire California coast.
+Additional MPAs established to the north and south will create a statewide network along the entire California coast.

 North Central Coast MPA Map